 The “green” era is upon us.
 Many companies are scrambling to be the leaders in becoming environmental stewards.
 Until now there has been very little concern when it comes to one of the biggest problems with environmental issues: engine oil and filter disposal.

 According to the EPA, they are among the biggest containments nationally and globally.
-Companies are adapting emissions reduction programs and switching fuel sources to natural gas; however, the current practice of waste oil and oil filter disposal are not an effective method of addressing the damage that motor oil is doing to the environment.
+Companies are adopting emissions reduction programs and switching fuel sources to natural gas; however, the current practice of waste oil and oil filter disposal are not an effective method of addressing the damage that motor oil is doing to the environment.

 Tests have proven that several ounces of oil remain in typical conventional paper-type filters, even after the filter is drained for several days, which is the protocol in the industry.
 It is impossible for the oil to totally escape from the oil-soaked paper element.
 After years of research, development, and testing, Eco Flow, LLC introduces a patent-pending line of filters that are the answer to a complete green, safe, cost-effective solution to the current problem.

 UNDERSTANDING MICRON RATINGS

 Engine design has changed significantly over the past 10 years.
 Newer engines typically require finer filtration of contaminants to ensure long life of critical, expensive engine components.
 Micron ratings are often used in an effort to communicate the contaminant removal capability of a liquid filter; however, micron ratings can be misleading if one does not fully understand how to use them.

 What is a micron?
 A micron is a unit of measure in the metric system equal to 1 millionth of a meter in length (about 39 millionths of an inch).
 The average cross-section of a human hair is 40-90 microns.
 The human eye cannot see anything smaller than 40 microns in size.